Nebulizers, Spray Chambers and Torches

 ICP manufacturers will give you an option as to the type of nebulizer to use depending upon your analytical requirements and the instrumental design.

 Sound can be used instead of a gas as the energy source for converting a liquid to a mist.
 These nebulizers use an ultrasonic generator at a frequency of between 200 kHz and 10 MHz to drive a piezoelectric crystal.
 A pressure is produced that breaks the surface of the liquid - air interface.
 Ultrasonic nebulizers are more expensive and difficult to use but they will improve (lower) detection limits by about a factor of 10.
 For more information on ultrasonic nebulizers, visit the following link:

 The basic designs that have remained over the years are the Scott double-pass and the Cyclonic.
-To review the designs of these two components, see Figures 8 & 9 in Robert Thomas' article:
+To review the designs of these two components, see Figures 8 & 9 in the following article:

 The Cyclonic design is relatively new but is very popular.
 The purpose of the spray chamber is to remove droplets produced by the nebulizer that are > 8µm in diameter.
 Considerations include the wash-in-time, washout time, stability, and sensitivity.
 The drainage characteristics are important in part due to pressure changes that may occur during drainage.
 It is important that the drainage process be smooth and continuous.
 The analyst may observe faster washout times with the Cyclonic design.
 The chamber material of construction as well as the sample matrix and the chemistry of the element will influence the washout time.
 In addition, the analyst may observe faster washout times with glass construction than with polymers.
 This is due in part to better wet ability of the glass (lack of beading).
 Both designs are excellent and the analysts may wish to experiment with each to determine which yields the best performance for their specific analyses.